spacetelescope/pandokia/doc/source/intro.old.rst

 Test attributes
 ---------------

-Pandokia can collect additional information beyond simple Pass/Fail by declaring "attributes".
+Pandokia can collect additional information through the population of test attributes.

 Test definition attributes (TDAs) can be used to record input parameters or other information about the definition of a test such as reference values.

-Test result attributes (TRAs) can be used to record more detailed results, such as computed values and magnitude of discrepancies.
+Test result attributes (TRAs) can be used to record more detailed results than a simple pass/fail status, such as computed values and discrepancies.

+Test configuration attributes (TCAs, planned for next release) can be used to record values of environment variables, software versions for libraries that were used, and so on.

 The browsable report generator will optionally show these values for a selected set of tests, and will pull out all identical values for a